This post may contain affiliate links and nutrition advice. Please read our disclaimer and disclosure policy.

-- Reading voraciously (everything from must-read best sellers to nutrition and longevity studies, with every genre of novel sprinkled in between)
+- Reading voraciously (everything from must-read bestsellers to nutrition and longevity studies, with novels and autobiographies sprinkled in between)

 - Listening to nutrition, blogging, and self-development podcasts

-- Taking online courses about food, the U.S. food system, and food security
+- Taking a variety of online courses, including those about health, the U.S. food system, and food security

 - Brushing up on my foreign language skills by watching foreign TV shows

 - Learning about website development, food photography, and so much more to bring you this website!

 Thank you so much for reading!
 Whether you already eat WFPB, are interested in trying it out, or simply found this site by accident ☺, I’m very glad you’re here!